 While schools have made expensive efforts to protect students and staff from possible virus spread — from mask mandates to overhauling ventilation systems in some schools — the rise in positive cases has spurred some districts to close buildings.
 This is a previously published article that was updated on December 10, 2020.

 If you have news, a meeting, community event, or resource you would like to share, please submit it online (registration is required).

-Many New Jerseyans who receive food assistance through the state’s Supplemental Nutrition Assistance Program (NJ SNAP) will receive additional benefits in May to help address critical food needs related to the COVID-19 pandemic.
+Many New Jerseyans who receive food assistance through the state’s Supplemental Nutrition Assistance Program (NJ SNAP) will receive additional benefits in December to help address critical food needs related to the COVID-19 pandemic.

 An additional estimated $46.6 million will be provided to about 260,000 New Jersey households for December.

 Licenses will no longer be printed at Motor Vehicle Commission offices in the state, but will be mailed from a Central Issuance facility.

 As locations continue to face closures due to the second wave of COVID-19, the Motor Vehicle Commission announced that it is moving forward with a security initiative that was postponed earlier this year.